7.3. IIR Filter#

 }

-Vitis HLS gives a RTL implementation of sample_loop with II=1.
+Vitis HLS gives a RTL implementation of sample_loop with II=1 (with clock uncertainty set to 18%).
 The latency of sample_loop is higher than that achieved using the transposed-form implementation.

 7.3.4.
 Parallel-form Implementation#